Soviet Project K nuclear tests: Electromagnetic pulse

 The worst effects of a Soviet high altitude test were from the electromagnetic pulse of the nuclear test on 22 October 1962 (during the Cuban Missile Crisis).
 In that Operation K high altitude test, a 300 kiloton missile-warhead detonated west of Jezkazgan (also called Dzhezkazgan or Zhezqazghan) at an altitude of 290 km.

 The Soviet scientists instrumented a 570 km section of telephone line in the area that they expected to be affected by the nuclear detonation in order to measure the electromagnetic pulse effects.
 The electromagnetic pulse (EMP) fused all of the 570-kilometer monitored overhead telephone line with measured currents of 1500 to 3400 amperes during the 22 October 1962 test.
 The monitored telephone line was divided into sub-lines of 40 to 80 km in length, separated by repeaters.
 Each sub-line was protected by fuses and by gas-filled overvoltage protectors.
 The EMP from the 22 October (K-3) nuclear test caused all of the fuses to blow and all of the overvoltage protectors to fire in all of the sub-lines of the 570 km telephone line.
-The EMP from the same test caused the destruction of the Karaganda power plant, and shut down 1000 km of shallow-buried power cables between Astana (then called Aqmola) and Almaty.
+The EMP from the same test caused the destruction of the Karaganda power plant, and shut down 1000 km of shallow-buried power cables between Astana (then called Aqmola) and Almaty (then called Alma-Ata).

 The Partial Test Ban Treaty was passed the following year, ending atmospheric and exoatmospheric nuclear tests.